 - An Aesop: There are heartfelt speeches about how the most important thing is working together and being yourself.

-- Humiliation Conga: Lance gets one in the end when he's revealed to have been cheating the whole time, his team loses, and then the rock climbing wall falls over and destroys Camp Canola's trophies.
+- Humiliation Conga: Lance gets one in the end when he's revealed to have been cheating at the Olympiad the whole time, his team loses, and then the rock climbing wall falls over and destroys Camp Canola's trophies.
 On top of that, a lot of Camp Canola's kids switch to Camp Driftwood due to his cheating.

 - Potty Failure: There's a seemingly tough Fat Bastard bully kid who in fact is only the way he is because he's insecure about wetting his bed.